 We've all been there.
 We've all been a student in some capacity.
 Have you ever cheated on a test or exam?
 Have you ever flirted with a Professor or a TA in hopes of bumping up your mark?
 Were you a teacher's pet or a supply teacher's nightmare?
 Looking back on your school days, do you have a guilty conscience?
 It's about time you aired out that dirty laundry ;)

 Alright parents, it’s time to fess up!
 Have you ever been so frustrated when helping your child with their schoolwork that you’ve secretly just done it yourself?
 Have you ever encouraged your child to do something that they shouldn’t?
 Are you a self-aware helicopter parent that is WAY too involved in your child’s life (both in and outside of school)?
 Have you ever blamed a teacher for something instead of your child?
+What frustrates you about your child's education system?
 Parents aren’t perfect, we all know that, but sometimes it is difficult for them to admit their faults – unless it’s done anonymously on a certain super awesome website… just sayin’.

 There’s nothing funnier for students than when their teacher messes up.
 A quick, sudden reminder that their teacher is in fact a regular human being (but with super-human patience, of course).
 For a new teacher, a bombed lesson plan can be devastating and disheartening.
 Thankfully, soon after, the lesson that falls somewhere between “shit-astic” and “f’ing horrible”, is your favourite story to tell when you are inevitably discussing your career with co-workers, friends, and family.
 We encourage our students to make mistakes, so let’s swallow our pride and revel in the hilarious mistakes that we’ve made along the way!
 Cue the blooper reel…